-▶ brief description of the original Falk-Langemeyer algorithm, and the Hari-Zimmermann (HZ) algorithm for the GEP,
+- ▶ the Jacobi type methods-two-sided vs. one sided, - ▶ brief description of the original Falk-Langemeyer algorithm, and the Hari-Zimmermann (HZ) algorithm for the GEP, - ▶ description of the HZ algorithm for the GSVD computation,

-- description how to use the HZ algorithm for the GSVD computation, - ▶ accyracy of the pointwise HZ GSVD algorithm, - ▶ some implementation details, - ▶ results of numerical testing.
+- ▶ accuracy of the pointwise HZ GSVD algorithm,

+- ▶ some implementation details,

+- ▶ results of numerical testing.